 Rectangular Crochet Shawl Instructions

-• Repeat rows 2 and 3 until you reach the desired length of your shawl.
+- Continue repeating Rows 2 and 3 until you’re happy with the length of your shawl.

 I have 143 rows and finished with the same stitch (Puff st row) and the same colour I started with.